emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has decent sorting options, but content discovery tools or collections could be added. 🟡
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site works well, but doesn't look too great on mobile. 🟡
 1. Site does not have a custom player. ❌

 ***
-## Cinema Deck
-### Score: 17/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 6 servers, but does not auto-switch if ones fails. 🟡
-1. Site does not have episode auto-next. ❌
-1. UI is decent but there's room for improvement. 🟡
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has watch lists, and you can login to sync them across devices.  ✔️
-1. Site has has good sorting options but is otherwise lacking content discoverability options. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***